Rates are a tax levied by council. Their purpose is to support the council in providing services for the benefit of all residents. Rates help pay for:

 Kingborough’s rapid growth means that Council’s stormwater infrastructure is no longer able to cope with demand.
 The issues go beyond the connection which removes stormwater from those properties connected to a piped system.
 If stormwater is not managed properly it can cause damage by flooding through private property, over roads and adjacent to major waterways, which affects the whole municipality.
 As well as flood damage, stormwater causes significant degradation of natural waterways by increasing rates of erosion and stormwater is a major cause of pollution in the River Derwent and D’Entrecasteaux Channel.
 Typical works by Council in waterways include flood mitigation and erosion control/bank stabilisation.

-Typical stormwater infrastructure jobs by Council include installation and upgrade of culverts and piped systems.
-Installation of a culvert under a road will often cost between $50,000 and $150,000.
-Stormwater pipes can cost anywhere between $300 and $850/metre to install depending on size and location.
-The levy will raise around $950,000 and the 2017-18 capital expenditure on stormwater projects is budgeted to increase from $1 million to $1.9 million.
+Typical stormwater infrastructure projects by Council include installation and upgrade of culverts and piped systems and catchment hydraulic investigations/flood studies.
+Installation of a culvert under a road will often cost between $50,000 and $200,000 depending on the detail and complexity of the project.
+Stormwater pipes/box culverts can cost anywhere between $650 and $2,300/metre (including all elements) to install depending on size and location.
+Catchment investigations can cost between $40,000 and $100,000 depending on the catchment size, complexity and market demands.
+The levy in 2021-22 is expected to raise around $1.42M and the 2021-22 capital expenditure on stormwater projects budgeted for is approx. $1.72M.